Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 "The shipowners, Den norske Middelhavslinje, said that there's unfortunately no longer any hope that the motor vessel Segovia could still be safe.
 Therefore, she must be considered a total war loss".
 Names are listed, and I've added them below.

 Jan-Olof, Sweden has sent me a copy of another newspaper clipping saying that maritime hearings were held in Oslo on the day the article appeared, March 29-1940.
 The article agrees with Hocking's departure date from Oporto (Jan.
 17), bound for Bergen, setting a course west of Ireland.
 Her cargo consisted of 140 tons oil, 45 tons cork, 530 tons wine and misc. other general, a total of 750 tons, as well as 80 tons bunkers.
 On Jan.
 20, a report was received via Gothenburg Radio that Segovia had passed the southern point of England, and that was the last anyone heard from the ship.
 In the days around Jan.
 27, drifting debris was observed, including cork.
 Also, the Danish steamer Harald reported that she on Jan.
 28, in 57 57N 08 43W had seen a life ring and debris (cork).
 Additionally, Wilh.
 Wilhelmsen's Cubano had run across misc. debris on Febr.
 10-11, in the area between 59 20N 15 14W and eastwards to 59 29N 13 10W.
-The article concludes with the suggestion that she might have struck a mine and sunk so quickly that no one had time to save themselves.
+The article concludes with the suggestion that she might have struck a mine and had sunk so quickly that no one had time to save themselves.

 Crew List - No survivors: